GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/appendices/glossary.rst

   astrodata

-      Part of the gemini_python package that defines the abstraction layer for observational datasets.
+      Part of the DRAGONS package that defines the abstraction layer for observational datasets.
 This abstraction layer is used extensively by the Recipe System to effect correct processing.